Dental Care During Pregnancy

 Patients often ask if x-rays should be taken during pregnancy.
 It is considered safe to have dental radiographs, although, St. Lawrence Dentistry tries to avoid taking them, except in the case of a dental emergency.
 If a patient has an acute infection (such as an abscess), it’s important it be treated promptly.
 If you require X-rays, you and your baby will be shielded from the low dose of radiation by a lead apron.

-Pregnant women should avoid sugary snacks to avoid developing tooth decay.
+We suggest pregnant women try to stay away from sugary snacks to avoid developing tooth decay.
 While sweet cravings are normal during pregnancy, it should be regulated.
 Studies have shown that the bacteria causing tooth decay are passed from the mother to the child.
 A healthy, balanced diet is what pregnant women should have.
-Healthy diets containing dairy products, cheese, and yogurt are a good source of these essential minerals and are good for baby’s developing teeth, gums, and bones.
+Healthy diets containing dairy products, cheese, and yogurt are a good source of these essential minerals and are good for a baby’s developing teeth, gums, and bones.

 Pregnancy can be a period of frequent vomiting for some women and this can impact oral health.
 Stomach acid can damage the surface of your teeth and promote tooth decay.
 Dr. Hawryluk recommends to rinse with water right after a vomiting event and not brush right away, since doing so tends to brush the acids into the teeth.
 If vomiting is really severe, you can rinse with a neutralizing rinse made by adding a teaspoon of baking soda to room-temperature water and swishing, then spitting.